anthonyjn08/HTML-CSS-Essentials-Portfolio-Project/README.md

 * The left of the Navigation bar features Kobe Bryant's Black Mamba logo.
 Clicking this image takes users back to the homepage.
 * The right of the Navigation bar features links to the different pages on the website - home, career achievements, career stats and competiton.
 * Each link features a visual aid so users can easily see what page they're currently on.
 This is achieve by underlining the link and a basketball icon on either side of the active page.
+* Each link opens the correct page as intended.

 ### **Home Page**

 * The home page provides a small biography of Kobe Bryant allowing the user to learn more about his life and basketball career.
 * Each section has a header detailing the contents of the section.

-#### **Kobe Bryant Biography section**

-* This section gives a brief introduction to Kobe Bryant.
-* The image shows Kobe with his 5 NBA Chmapionships.

-#### **Early Life section**

-* In this section, I cover Bryant's early life in Philadelphia, the familys move to Italy and return to Philadelphia.

-#### **High School Section**

-* In this section, I cover Bryant's high school journey from the unsuccessful first season to winning the State Championship in his final season.

-#### **Professional Career**

-* In this section, I cover Bryant's professional career, the NBA Championships, the MVP awards and his final season.

-#### **Off The Court**

-* In this section, I cover Bryant's off the court life, from his short animated film and TV appearances, failed music career and his sexual assault case.

-#### **Death**

-* In this section, I cover the accident which resulted in his death.
+* Some sections have an image relevant to the content of that section to break up the paragraphs of text..

 ### **Career Achievements Page**

-This page has two sections.
+* This page has two sections.
 Career Achievments and Career Highlights

-#### **Career Achievements**

-* This section looks at what Bryant achieved throughout his proffesional career.
+* This page looks at what Bryant achieved throughout his proffesional career such as his awards and championship wins.
-* It uses a list structre to breakdown his achievments.
+* It uses a list structre to display his achievments so they can be read and broken down easily.

-#### **Career Highlights**

-* This section features a date ordered list.
-* It details some of the high points of Bryant's career at that point such as NBA Championship wins, scoring career highs and his dunk contest win.
+* The career highlights section features a list which is date ordered.
+As this is in order, an ordered list could've been used but I felt the style of the unordered list was better suited.
 * I added some videos of the highlighs to break up the list and give the users a view into some of these highpoints.

 ### **Career Statistics Page**

-* This page features content showing Bryants career averages for both the regular season and the playoffs in table format.
+* This page features content showing Bryants career averages for both the in table format so the information is presented in a clear and readable
 * It also compares his career statistics whilst wearing his two jersey numbers; number 8 and number 24.
-This is also in table format, with an image either side depicting the two stages of his career.
+This table has an image either side depicting the two stages of his career.
 * At the bottom, there is a glossary to explain the abbrieviations used on the page.

 ### **Competiton Page**